sukrumerey/OpenPNM-Examples/Statoil_import.rst

     >>> pn = op.Utilities.IO.Statoil.load(path=path, prefix='Berea')
     >>> pn.name = 'berea'

-This import class extracts all the information contained in the 'Statoil' files
+This import class extracts all the information contained in the 'Statoil' files, such as sizes, locations and connectivity.
 At this point, the network can be visualized in Paraview.
 A suitable '.vtp' file can be created with:

 .. code-block:: python